 Investment securities AFS are reported at estimated fair value, with the unrealized gains and losses determined on a specific identification basis.
 Such unrealized gains and losses, net of tax, are reported as a separate component of stockholders' equity and included in other comprehensive income (loss).
 The Company utilizes independent third parties as its principal pricing sources for determining fair value of investment securities which are measured on a recurring basis.
 As a result, the Company receives estimates of fair values from at least two independent pricing sources for the majority of its individual securities within its investment portfolio.
-For investment securities traded in an active market, fair values are based on quoted market prices if available.
-If quoted market prices are not available, fair values are based on quoted market prices of comparable securities, broker quotes or comprehensive interest rate tables, pricing matrices or a combination thereof.
+For investment securities traded in an active market, fair values are based on quoted market prices of comparable securities, broker quotes or comprehensive interest rate tables, pricing matrices or a combination thereof.
 For investment securities traded in a market that is not active, fair value is determined using unobservable inputs.
-Additionally, the valuation of investment securities are reviewed and approved on a quarterly basis by the Company's Investment Portfolio Manager and its Chief Financial Officer.
+Additionally, the valuation of investment securities acquired may include certain unobservable inputs.
+All fair value estimates received by the Company for its investment securities are reviewed and approved on a quarterly basis by the Company's Investment Portfolio Manager and its Chief Financial Officer.